breezefront/breezefront.com/collections/_guides/custom-module.md

             // this.options - object
         }
     });
-})();
+});
 ```

-> Please review [Widgets](widgets) and [Views](views) pages to get more information
+> Please review [Widgets](widgets) and [UI Components](ui-components) pages to
-> about these components.
+> get more information about these components.

 ## Knockout templates

 > Think twice before using knockout templates.
 We think that they are overused
-> in Luma's codebase and we will remove their usages from Breeze in the future.
+> in Luma's codebase and we will remove their usages from built-in Breeze components
-> Usually `_.template` is more than enough for the majority of the modules.
+> in the future.
+Usually, simple `_.template` is what you need for the majority of the modules.

-If your JS component is using knockout template, you should prerender it at the page.
+If your JS component is using KnockoutJS template, you should prerender it.
 To do that you need to use layout update instructions and our HTML block renderer.

 Here is an example that will render knockout or raw html template and will